-- To eliminate any possibility of network isolation, use the shared store HA policy. - If you do use the replication HA policy, you can reduce (but not eliminate) the chance of encountering network isolation by using at least three live-backup pairs.
+- To eliminate any possibility of network isolation, use the shared store HA policy. - If you do use the replication HA policy, you can reduce (but not eliminate) the chance of encountering network isolation by doing the following: - Use at least three live-backup pairs. - If you only have a single live-backup pair, configure network pinging.